Advance Care Planning

 Step 4 – Discuss

-Discuss your plan with those that look after you.
-This could be your doctor, nurse or your care provider.
-Tell them, What matters to you, where you prefer to be cared for and the kind of things you would like to happen to you.
+Tell them what matters to you, where you prefer to be cared for and the kind of things you would like to happen to you.
 This is known as an Advance Statement.

 Step 5 - Share